katcipis/sophia/notes/articles/dapper.md

 system that is effectively transparent to application developers
 ```

+# Overall Design

+The design itself seems quite simple and focused on diagnosing
+performance issues.
+It is comprised of three IDs:

+* Trace ID
+* Span ID
+* Parent ID

+The trace ID identifies a whole trace, that may represent a lot of
+different remote calls involving different services running on different
+machines.
+The span ID identifies a part of the trace, how much time it
+took to execute and if it made any other remote calls.
+The parent ID identifies
+a causal relationship between procedure calls, if a span with ID 1 makes
+a remote call, the remote call ID will be 2 and will have a parent ID of 1.
+This is a very simple way to generate causal ordering on a distributed
+system and it is fundamental to understand the spanned remote calls of
+the root call made by the client and how much time each one of those
+took to execute.

+The overall design of the solution (local trace file/collectors/bigtable
+sparse tables)
+Interesting to have sampling on trace generation and on collection/writing.

 # Annotations

 Talk about logging/debugging info appended to traces.

-# Overall Design

-The overall design of the solution (local trace file/collectors/bigtable sparse tables)
-Interesting to have sampling on trace generation and on collection/writing.

 # Scalability issues